Skip to content

 Preschool Curriculum

-Our program’s goal is to prepare each child for entering Kindergarten.
-We follow the Illinois Early Learning Developmental Standards.
+Our Preschool program’s goal is to prepare each child for entering Kindergarten and beyond with the necessary skills to succeed.
+We strongly believe that each child should be given the tools and resources that will enable them to do things for themselves through hands on activities and experiences.
 We achieve this by providing each child the opportunity to grow at their own pace in large and small groups as well as one on one.
-Our teachers create lessons that incorporate the skills to master achievable age appropriate goals.
-To you and the average person, it may appear as “all they do is play”, however, to a child, the best way to learn is through play.
+Our teachers create lessons that incorporate the skills to master achievable age-appropriate goals.
+To you and the average person, it may appear that “all they do is play”, however, to a child, the best way to learn is through play.

 Handwriting / Letter Recognition and Math / Number Recognition